Problem to Solve

 3. Improve application and onboarding process for new practitioners

 This transition provided an ideal opportunity to align multiple workflows and processes.
 Where there had previously been multiple distinct paper applications for new physicians, now there would be a single online application, approved by each location’s physician leadership.
-This improved the reappointment cycles for physicians, resulting in faster times to approve and onboard practitioners, and created a standardized set of requirements, timelines and expectations.
+This would improve the reappointment cycles for physicians, resulting in faster times to approve and onboard practitioners, and would create a standardized set of requirements, timelines and expectations.

 Another significant benefit of this initiative was aligning data among the hospital system and its new entities and introducing a new data governance structure.
 By converting multiple practitioner databases containing thousands of records into one new system, the team identified opportunities to standardize data protocols.
 Staff were given new expectations and trained on consistent data entry requirements and workflows.
 Coupled with new protocols for cleaning up past data discrepancies, this will generate a cleaner database with less duplication and errors, saving a tremendous amount of staff time and generating more reliable reporting for stakeholders across the system.